pervorm3p/opentelemetry-sample/doc/Readme.md

 - Properties/launchSettings.json

-Go to project run and run:
+Go to project service a and b and run:

 ```
 dotnet run --launch-profile https